Ezurio/UwTerminalX/README.md

-# Laird Connectivity UwTerminalX
+# Ezurio UwTerminalX

 ## About

-UwTerminalX is a cross-platform utility for communicating and downloading applications onto Laird's range of wireless modules, and uses Qt 5 or 6.
+UwTerminalX is a cross-platform utility for communicating and downloading applications onto Ezurio's range of wireless modules, and uses Qt 5 or 6.
 The code uses functionality only supported in Qt 5.7 or greater but with some slight modifications will compile and run fine on earlier versions of Qt 5 (with no loss of functionality).
 UwTerminalX has been tested on Windows, Mac, Arch Linux and Ubuntu Linux and on the [Raspberry Pi running Raspbian](/docs/images/rpi.png?raw=true).

 ## Downloading